sanderploegsma/homebrew-tap/README.md

-# homebrew-tap
-Custom tap for custom homebrew formulae
+A homebrew tap for custom formulae.
+Feel free to use: `brew tap sanderploegsma/tap` or `brew install sanderploegsma/tap/<formula>`